Visiting Filmmakers Series: Mahrya MacIntire with An American Bombing: The Road to April 19th

 Johnson Center, Cinema

-Two-time Emmy nominee Mahrya MacIntire will present An American Bombing: The Road to April 19th (HBO 2024) on March 24.
+Two-time Emmy nominee Mahrya MacIntire will present her film, An American Bombing: The Road to April 19th (HBO 2024), on March 24.

-An American Bombing: The Road to April 19th looks at the current surge in political violence through the story of the Oklahoma City bombing.
-It is a big-picture statement film that retells the highlights of the case in the larger context of what was driving anti-government sentiment from the 1980s to the present.
-Today’s division and polarization were in play at the time of the bombing but it seems to have spread, deepened, and gone mainstream.
-The film takes us back to see what we can learn that might help prevent more civil unrest and domestic terrorism.
+An American Bombing: The Road to April 19th looks at the current surge in political violence through the story of the 1995 Oklahoma City bombing.
+It is a big-picture statement film that retells the highlights of the case in the larger context of extremist sentiments, evolving from the 1980s to the present.
+The division and polarization of the past have since spread, deepened, and gone mainstream.
+The film provides perspectives and historical lessons that might inform our efforts to prevent more civil unrest and domestic terrorism.

 An American Bombing: The Road to April 19 is "a trip into the past that’s also a rendezvous with the present and a warning about the future.”
 (Frank Bruni, The New York Times, April 18, 2024)